P4ELTE/t4p4s/README.md

 - The script will use `clang` by default if it is installed.
 Using another target like `gcc` is possible, too.

     RTE_TARGET=x86_64-native-linuxapp-gcc . ./bootstrap-t4p4s.sh

-To download T₄P₄S only, make sure to get it with its submodule like this: `git clone --recursive https://github.com/P4ELTE/t4p4s`

-- When you pull further commits, you will need to update the submodules as well: `git submodule update --init --recursive` or `git submodule update --rebase --remote`

-Note: at this stage, not all P4 programs will compile and run properly.
-In particular, header stacks are not supported currently.

 ### Options